Skip to content

 Government agreement: what changes

-The agreement of 12 February 2026 announces the replacement of Good Move:
+The agreement of 12 February 2026 provides for a new Regional Mobility Plan to succeed Good Move:

 • New Regional Mobility Plan — new name, fundamental revision